rust-lang/rust/src/doc/book/the-stack-and-the-heap.md

 But the allocation is local to a function call, and is limited in size.
 The heap, on the other hand, is slower, and is explicitly allocated by your program.
 But it’s effectively unlimited in size, and is globally accessible.
+Note this meaning of heap, which allocates arbitrary-sized blocks of memory in arbitrary order, is quite different from the heap data structure.

 # The Stack